aws/aws-eks-best-practices/content/cost_optimization/cost_opt_networking.md

 When using _ip mode_, network traffic is proxied from the load balancer directly to the destination Pod.
 As a result, there are _no data transfer charges_ involved in this approach.

 !!! tip
     It is recommended that you set your load balancer to _ip traffic mode_ to reduce data transfer charges.
-For this setup, it’s also important to make sure that your load balancer is deployed across all the subnets in your VPC.
+For this setup, it's also important to make sure that your load balancer is deployed across all the subnets in your VPC.

 The diagram below depicts network paths for traffic flowing from the load balancer to Pods in the network _ip mode_.